 - Base Salaries.
-For 2022, each of our executives received base salary increases, as further described below, in order to align their compensation with the market for similar roles and responsibilities. - Annual Cash Incentives.
-Following our IPO, the Compensation Committee established an Annual Incentive Plan which provides for annual cash bonuses based in part on the achievement of corporate goals.
-The goals, which remained consistent for 2022, have been selected and weighted to align our executives' incentives with a strategic growth agenda.
-Based on our financial performance in 2022, the Compensation Committee determined that corporate goals under the Annual Incentive Plan were achieved at 125% of each NEO's applicable bonus target (for NEOs other than the CEO, corporate goals determine 75% of the overall payout; for the CEO, corporate goals determine 100% of the overall payout).
-The committee also made determinations regarding the achievement of individual performance goals for our NEOs, which ranged from 83% to 93% (individual goals determine 25% of overall payout for NEOs other than the CEO, whose payout is not influenced by individual goal performance). - Long-Term Equity Incentives.
-In February 2022, the Compensation Committee approved a regular annual equity award to Company employees to recognize and reward performance.
-The annual grants were granted using a mix of restricted stock units (75% of grant value) and nonqualified stock options (25% of grant value) for the Named Executive Officers.
-Stock options only share in appreciation above the exercise price.
-In September 2022, the Compensation Committee approved additional equity awards to a broad group of senior-level Company employees, including our NEOs, designed to recognize our recent strong financial performance and to support our talent retention objectives.
-The Compensation Committee continued to evaluate its approach to long-term equity incentive compensation and affirmed its commitment to designing a program that aligns the interests of our executives and stockholders each year.
-Details on our anticipated regular long-term equity incentives are described further below.
-See "-2022 Executive Compensation Program in Detail-Long-Term Equity Incentives."
+For 2023, the Compensation Committee approved base salary increases for Messrs.
+Kao and Freeman, of 6.66% and 12%, respectively, in order to align their cash compensation with the market for similar roles and responsibilities. - Annual Cash Incentives.
+Based on our financial performance in 2023, the Compensation Committee determined that corporate goals under the Annual Incentive Plan were achieved at 134.4% of each NEO's applicable bonus target (for NEOs other than the CEO, corporate goals determine 75% of the overall payout; for the CEO, corporate goals determine 100% of the overall payout).
+The Compensation Committee also made determinations regarding the achievement of individual performance goals for our NEOs, which ranged from 100% to 200% (individual goals determine 25% of overall payout for NEOs other than the CEO, whose payout is not influenced by individual goal performance). - Long-Term Equity Incentives.
+In September 2023, the Compensation Committee recommended, and the Board approved, long-term equity grants to executive officers entirely in the form of performance-based restricted stock units ("September 2023 PSUs").
+In arriving at its recommendation to grant equity in PSUs, the Compensation Committee considered our team's continued strong performance amidst the challenging macroeconomic environment since our IPO in 2021, particularly as compared to certain peer Medicare Advantage companies, as well as several other critical factors: - o The Committee's desire to mature our compensation program and establish a stronger focus on performance-based shares; - o The Company's retention objectives in light of competition for talent in the health care space; and - o The diminution of the intended target value of the equity awards granted at our IPO in 2021 and in 2022.